The 20 Best Opsoclonus-Myoclonus Syndrome Doctors Near Me in New York, US

 English

-Lixin Zhang is a Neurologist in Buffalo, New York.
+Lixin Zhang is a Neurologist practicing medicine in Buffalo, New York.
 Dr. Zhang is rated as an Advanced provider by MediFind in the treatment of Opsoclonus-Myoclonus Syndrome.
-His top areas of expertise are Vertigo, Seizures, Neuralgia, and Benign Paroxysmal Positional Vertigo.
+He is also highly rated in 54 other conditions, according to our data.
+His clinical expertise encompasses Vertigo, Seizures, Neuralgia, and Benign Paroxysmal Positional Vertigo.

 Advanced in Opsoclonus-Myoclonus Syndrome